MissDinosaur/Loan_Approval_Prediction_Flask_ML_project/README.md

 ## Project Overview

-### Loan Approval Prediction Model
+### Loan Approval Prediction System

+This project is a Flask-based Machine Learning Application.

-This project implements a machine learning model to predict whether a loan application should be approved or denied based on financial risk assessment data.
+It implements a machine learning model to predict whether a loan application should be approved or denied based on financial risk assessment data.
 The model is built using logistic regression and includes data preprocessing, feature engineering, model training, evaluation, and prediction capabilities.

 The interaction between backend and frontend is implemented by Flask.